This is neither an offer to sell nor a solicitation of an offer to buy the securities described herein.

 No Purchase Agreements for the Properties

-The Company will purchase the Properties from unaffiliated sellers and sellers that may be Affiliates of the Manager.
-The Manager is currently in the process of identifying Properties to be purchased by the Company, but has not identified any Properties to be acquired by the Company.
+The Company will purchase Properties from unaffiliated sellers and sellers that may be Affiliates of the Manager.
+The Manager is currently in the process of identifying Properties to be purchased by the Company, and with the exception of three properties owned by MHPI VII, LLC in order to assist with 1031 and 721 exchanges, has not identified any Properties to be acquired by the Company as of the date of this Memorandum.
 As a result, the terms of the purchase agreements or contribution agreements, including the specific Properties, to be acquired and the purchase prices of the Properties are unknown at this time.
 There can be no assurance that the Company will be able to enter into purchase contracts for a sufficient number of Properties.

 The Company may acquire Properties from Affiliates of the Manager.
 Accordingly, the purchase agreements for such Properties will not be negotiated on a third-party, arm’s length basis.
 Some of the terms of the purchase agreements with Affiliates of the Manager may not be on market terms.